Goran Babić: Non-League football

 In December 2024, Babić began making appearances for Combined Counties League First Division club London Samurai Rovers.
 He made 12 appearances and scored three goals during the remainder of the 2024–25 season.
 Babić transferred to National League club Braintree Town in August 2025.
+He made 36 appearances and scored one goal during the 2025–26 season, which culminated in relegation.
+Babić transferred to National League South club Farnborough in September 2026.

 International career

 Babić was called into the Serbia U16 squad for two friendly matches in February 2019, but did not appear in either matchday squad.